-Your main costs will be your living expenses and your University & College fees
+Your main costs will be your living expenses and your fees (comprising University & College fees)

-- Living expenses, which include rent, food etc., are ~£12,900 per annum for a single person, depending on your lifestyle.
+- Living expenses, which include rent, food etc., are between c. £1,290 and £1,840 for each month spent in Oxford for a single person, depending on your lifestyle.
 You will find it useful to read the information provided at How much will it cost to live in Oxford?

 You can use the Fees, Funding & Scholarship search tool to help you work out the precise annual cost of any course.

 STUDENTSHIPS to 1+3 Programme